romainducrocq/wheelcc/README.md

     --codeemit   print  emission  stage and exit

 [Pre]:
-    -E           preprocess with gcc before compile
+    -E           preprocess with gcc, then compile

 [Link]:
     -S           compile, but do not assemble and link -c           compile and assemble, but do not link

 [Lib]:
-    -l<libname>  links with a library file
+    -l<libname>  link with a list of library files

 [Out]:
     -o <file>    write the output into <file>